 Online teaching positions are normally flexible short-term opportunities with around 15-20 hours of teaching a week.
 Teaching online means you have the flexibility to teach wherever you are in the world – from the comfort of home or in an exotic faraway land!
 It’s also a lot easier to set your own schedule and fit your teaching hours around your lifestyle.
 Online teaching roles are aimed mainly at teaching young learners via an online interactive learning platform.
 But there are opportunities to tutor adults, too.

 How to Teach English Online Without Experience

 Teaching English online can be a great way to supplement your income and, for some people, start a new career.
 However, many people are concerned because they don’t have teaching experience, so they automatically assume it’s not for them.
 The good news is that teaching experience is not the most vital when teaching English online.
+You can teach English without experience too.
 Although this might sound counterintuitive, we do many things as part of adult life that can help us teach others.
 The most important part of teaching English online is, of course, your TEFL certification.
 So let’s look closely at what is required and how you can use your life skills to become an excellent teacher.

 No Experience Required

 If you are looking to teach English online but don’t have any experience, the most sensible thing to do is try and find work with one of the online teaching companies.
 They will undoubtedly be looking for specific TEFL qualifications.
 This means that you have a 120-hour certificate, and the course you have undertaken is regulated by an awarding body such as the ones we offer.
 When you read the sign of requirements for these companies, you will find that experience is not required.